Skip to main content

 Holded's Financial Plan provides you with a comprehensive view to manage and project your financial goals.

-You can use the Goals and Cashflow tools in sync, navigating between the two views to project and analyze data consistently.
+You can use the Goals and Cashflow tools synchronously, navigating between the two views to project and analyze data consistently, or use them independently according to your business needs.

 To get started, go to Analytics > Goals or Treasury > Cashflow, and follow the steps below to get the most out of the Financial Plan.